xuexue/selenium_quiz/README.md

 ## Question Format

-See `example_quiz.md` for an example.
+See `example_quiz.txt` for an example.
 If you want to use a different format, you can change `parser.py`.
 It should be relatively straightforward to write your questions in a different format than what I'm using here.